Last updated 4 min read

 Good vs Bad Behaviours

-Some of those behaviours are considered by the social environment to be good and some of them are not.
+Some of those behaviors are considered by the social environment to be good and some of them are not.

 On the one hand, it's the social environment that defines them to be good or bad.

-On another hand, good behaviours are considered to be good for reasons.
+On another hand, good behaviors are considered to be good for reasons.
 Usually, they don't only reward the pursuer, but they are also good for the whole environment, typically from a survivorship standpoint.

-Good behaviours are considered to be honest ways to the rewards.
+Good behaviors are considered to be honest ways to the rewards.
 Misbehaviors are not encouraged.
-They are a sort of parasitic behaviour allowing one to achieve certain goals, based on exploiting vulnerabilities in the social environment or its members.
+They are a sort of parasitic behavior allowing one to achieve certain goals, based on exploiting vulnerabilities in the social environment or its members.

 Why We Discourage Misbehaviours